Copying an environment to another region

 Changes to an environment during the copy process

-For the most part, a copied environment is a duplicate of the original.
+Generally, a copied environment is a duplicate of the original.
 Almost all of the environment settings (notes, labels, etc.), VM settings (MAC addresses, hostnames, CPUs, storage, etc.), and network settings (network subnet, gateway IP address, etc.) remain the same.

 There are only a few places where the copy differs from the original.